 - Ministry and employment details are helpful in understanding how many people are employed by the Church.
 Rules on employment of staff are complicated and it can assist approaches to congregations to ensure they understand their obligations. - The financial data will also be used when congregations apply for funding, placements or building works.
 At this time we can look back at their finances over a number of years without having to ask the congregation again. - Details of bank and investments help us understand how congregations are dealing with their funds and whether they are invested appropriately.
-Providing details of restrictions also assists to understand that not all of their funds are available for general expenses. - Compliance helps us understand whether are we in default with ACNC or Audit requirements - ABNs is confirmation is needed as when we deal centrally with government bodies this is now the way they identify parts of the church. - Environmental information is a requirement from a Synod decision and reminds us that we need to care for our creation in the use electricity, gas and water.
-Reports are prepared from the data submitted for the task group with responsibility for monitoring and reporting on this issue. - Property sections helps us confirm the properties held and how they are used.
+Providing details of restrictions also assists to understand that not all of their funds are available for general expenses. - Compliance helps us understand whether are we in default with ACNC or Audit requirements - ABNs is confirmation is needed as when we deal centrally with government bodies this is now the way they identify parts of the church. - Property sections helps us confirm the properties held and how they are used.